WilliamsScripts/nestjs-test/README.md

 ## Setup

-Update env.example with the necessary values.
+Copy .env.example and rename to .env.
+Update .env with the necessary values.
+Import the database .sql file into your local database.

 ## Installation